kunalj101/python_intro_hackathon/chapter4.md

 ```

-* isnull() helps to check the observation has missing value or not (it returns a boolean value TRUE or FALSE)
+* isnull() helps to check the observation has missing value or not (It returns a boolean value TRUE or FALSE)
 * sum() used to return the number of records have missing values

 *** =instructions